ptlis/conneg/README.md

 $serverPref = $mime->getServerPreference();
 ```

-Additionally, you may use the *All() methods to get a collection containing the computed intersection between client & server preferences:
+Additionally, you may use the *All() methods to get a sorted (descending) array containing the computed intersection between client & server preferences:

 ```php
 $mimeList = $negotiation->mimeAll($_SERVER['ACCEPT'], $serverMimePrefs);
 ```

-These methods return an instance of MatchedPreferencesCollection containing sort methods and allowing iteration with ```foreach```.